flyingmachine/brave-clojure-web/content/concurrency.md

 are unchanging!"
 Indeed, they are!
 Now, though, we're working with the atom *reference type*, a construct which refers to atomic values.
-From here on out we'll take "atom" to mean "atom reference type" and "value" to mean "unchanging entity.
+From here on out we'll take "atom" to mean "atom reference type" and "value" to mean "unchanging entity."

-Swap receives as arguments an atom and a function to apply to the atom's current state in order to produce a new value, which becomes the atom's current state.
-The new value is returned when you swap:
+`swap!` receives an atom and a function as arguments. `swap!` applies the function to the atom's current state in order to produce a new value, and then updates the atom to refer to this new value.
+The new value is also returned.
+Here's how you might increase Fred's cuddle hunger level:

 ```clojure
 (swap! fred